- What are the seven summits?

 There are some incidents of death rates like other summits around the world.

-Low oxygen at a higher altitude is one of the major challenges during Everest climbing.
+Low oxygen at higher altitudes is one of the major challenges during Everest climbing.

-The unstable weather and icefall challenge a lot of climbers on Everest.
+The unstable weather and icefall are challenging many climbers on Everest.

 Climbing Everest requires documentation and clearance before the excursion takes off.